kavonrtep/bioinformatics/shell_introduction.md

 rmdir  # remove dir - must be empty
 ~~~
 try to `rm` directory  - what happens?
+document

 ~~~
-rm: cannot remove `thesis': Is a directory
+rm: cannot remove `analysis': Is a directory
 ~~~

 try again with `rm -r`